Sigiriya, The Lion Rock Fortress

 They are located in the western part of the rock and are with a complex hydraulic system, which consists of canals, locks, lakes, dams, bridges, fountains, as well as surface and underground water pumps.

 In the rainy season, all channels are filled with water, which begins to circulate through the whole area of Sigiriya.
-Fountains of Sigiriya built in the V century, perhaps, are the oldest in the world.
+The fountains of Sigiriya built in the V century, perhaps, are the oldest in the world.

 Thanks to this lion the palace was named Sigiriya.
 The term Sigiriya originates from the word Sihagri, i.e. Lion Rock.